nenad-zivkovic/yii2-advanced-template/README.md

 Version 2.2.0 changes
 -------------------
 1) Adds `uploads` folder to the application root that can be shared by both frontend and backend applications.
-   Also, @uploads alias has been added, so you can use it in your code ( will target your_app_name/uploads folder )
+2) Adds, @uploads alias has been added, so you can use it in your code ( will target your_app_name/uploads folder )
 2) Additional translations are included.
 Thanks to MeFuMo and hior
 3) Alert widget call is added to backend main.php layout
 4) Minor fixes